dentex/conky_themes/README.md

   ```bash
   git clone git@github.com:dentex/conky_themes.git
   ```
-- Move desired folders into `~/.config/conky/`
-- Open a folder that will be used and Install all font in fonts folder then update the font cache
+- Open the theme folder that you want to use and install all the fonts in your user fonts folder (on Linux Mint it's under `~/.local/share/fonts`), then update the font cache.
-- For the weather part to work properly, you must have an API KEY and a city id (you can get it [Here](https://openweathermap.org) and fill `weather.sh` in the `scripts` folder)
+- For the weather part to work properly, you must have an API KEY and a city id.
+A default KEY is provided, but you can get yours [Here](https://openweathermap.org); then modify `weather.sh` in the `scripts` folder accordingly.
 - Execute `start.sh`

+## Auto start-up
+This may vary with every distro, but in Linux Mint you can add something like `conky -c $HOME/.config/conky/Shelyak/Shelyak_dark.conf` in the system's start-up applications GUI.